 DMAS Quality Management Review (QMR) staff verifies that staff has received the required training.
+Frequency of Verification:

-DBHDS Office of Licensing staff conducts unannounced and announced onsite and desk reviews of DBHDS licensed providers at any time and at least annually to determine compliance with licensing regulations.
+DBHDS Office of Licensing staff may conduct unannounced onsite reviews of DBHDS licensed providers at any time and at least annually to determine compliance with licensing regulations.
 Staff may investigate complaints or incidents to determine if there is a licensing violation.